-- Avoid loss of control and rollovers: - Avoid abrupt maneuvers, sideways sliding, skidding, or fishtailing, and never do donuts. - Slow down before entering a turn. - Avoid hard acceleration when turning. even from a stop. - Plan for hills, rough terrain, ruts, and other changes in traction and terrain.
+- · Avoid abrupt maneuvers, sideways sliding.
+If you think or feel the vehicle may tip or roll, skidding or fishtailing, and never do donuts. reduce your risk of injury : - from a stop. - .
+Slow down before entering a turn. .
+Plan for hills, rough terrain, ruts, and other - changes in traction and terrain.

 Avoid paved surfaces. - Avoid side hilling (riding across slopes)